 Abandoned cart emails are tough — every wording seems somehow inadequate.
 However, you should let your existing customer speak for you.
 Let the video testimonials do the talking.

-You know the usual sales deck: one page after another with text, images and graphs that try to catch the prospect’s attention.
+You know the usual sales deck: one page after another with text, and graphs that try to convince the prospect.

-Sure, it’s a tried-and-tested approach and works just fine.
-Adding a customer testimonial video can add power to the punch.
+It’s a tried-and-tested approach and works just fine.
+However, adding a customer testimonial video can add power to the punch.

 You can utilize video in your pitches and presentations in many ways: